EDUCBA Logo

 How Kafka Partition Works?

 The Kafka Partition is useful to define the destination partition of the message.
 Internally the Kafka partition will work on the key bases i.e. the null key and the hash key.
-If it will set the null key then the messages or data will store at any partition or the specific hash key provided then the data will move on to the specific partition.
+If it sets the null key, then the messages or data will store at any partition or the specific hash key provided then the data will move on to the specific partition.
 Majorly the Kafka partition is deal with parallelism.
-If we are increasing the number of partition, it will also increase the parallel process also.
+If we are increasing the number of partitions, it will also increase the parallel process also.

-Below are the list of property and its value that we can use in the Kafka partition.
+Below is the list of properties and its value that we can use in the Kafka partition.

 Sr No Property Value Description